insilico/OceanWorldsBiosig/README.md

 ## IRMS Data

-This repo contains benchmark ocean world analogue exerimental IRMS (isotope ratio mass spec) data for biotic and abiotic samples.
+This repo contains benchmark ocean world analogue exerimental Isotope Ratio Mass Spec (IRMS) data for biotic and abiotic samples.
 Download directly from this site to use the data.

 ## Analysis Script